ALEX Sayers, director and founder

 Elo began her career working for international charities including Amnesty International and International Citizen Service before moving into more locally focussed youth work.
 During her time as a Year Here fellow she worked as an employment support advisor in a leaving care team before meeting Alex and founding Element in 2016.
 Outside of work Elo loves painting, playing piano and taking naps.

 Maeve Slattery, Programme Manager

 Maeve joined Element in September 2018.
 Previously, she worked in North Kensington as a senior community worker for The ClementJames Centre.
-In this role she provided 1:1 employment, educational and advice & guidance support to young people and adults in the local area.
-She also as ran a Women's Empowerment Programme and arts projects for young people affected by the Grenfell Tower fire.
+In this role she provided 1:1 employment, educational advice and guidance support to young people and adults in the local area.
+She also ran a Women's Empowerment Programme and arts projects for young people affected by the Grenfell Tower fire.
 Outside of Element, Maeve writes and performs poetry, takes embroidery classes and tries (with the help of a very patient friend) to learn Arabic.